MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 * Write and run queries using a query editor with Intellisense and auto-completion
 * Manage queries in multiple contexts simultaneously
 * Work with query results in a table-like display that can be sorted, filtered, and grouped
-* Check query statistics, such as query duration and CPU and memory usage
+* View query statistics, such as query duration and CPU and memory usage
-* Recall previous queries
+* Recall past queries

 ## Prerequisites